 Can Cannabis Help Control Obesity?

-I heard that smoking marijuana can protect against weight gain and diabetes.
+I heard that smoking cannabis can protect against weight gain and diabetes.
 It seems to me that the opposite would be true since smoking pot frequently leads to eating binges.
-What's the story?
+What’s the story?

 In addition, the cannabis users had higher levels of heart-protective HDL (“good”) cholesterol and on average were slimmer with smaller waist circumference, even though they consumed more calories.
 While the investigators couldn’t explain the mechanisms underlying these effects, they noted that they clearly add up to protection against obesity and diabetes.